GabrielleEaston/rails_from_scratch_101/README.md

 end
 ```

 Awesome!
 We've got our User and Post models, and we've set the one-to-many relationship between them.
-Let's make some routes!
+Let's add some data!

+## Setting Seed Data
+Now that we've got these siiiiiiick models, let's seed some data into our app.
+Copy the content from the `seeds.rb` file *from this Github repository* and paste it in the `seeds.rb` file *in your app*.

+Save your `seeds.rb` file, go to your terminal, and type the following command: `rails db:seed`

+Let's open up our rails console and check out our seed data.
+You can do this by typing `rails console` or `rails c` in your terminal.
+In the past, you've used raw SQL or Sequelize to query a database.
+In Rails, we use [Active Record](https://git.generalassemb.ly/wdi-nyc-bananas/LECTURE_U04_D06_Active-Record-101).

+Let's try some basic Active Record queries to search our database.
+ - `User.all`
+ - `User.find(id:1)`
+ - `Post.all`
+ - `Post.where(user_id: 1)`

+ Cool!
+Looks like things are working.
+Let's keep moving.

-## Setting Routes
+## Writing Routes
 Navigate to the `config` folder and open `routes.rb`.
 You can set all of your CRUD routes with the following code:

 ```